Architecture

 The Lever We Didn’t Pull

-Fraudulent transaction attempts fell by 82% from our pre-deployment baseline.
+Within weeks of shipping, successful fraud all but stopped.
 The support ticket clusters stopped.
 Unreconciled transaction reports dropped to near zero.
 The on-call rotation stopped getting pulled into fraud incidents at scale.
-Engineers who’d been spending cycles on manual investigation regained that capacity.
+Engineers returned to the roadmap.

 The IP deferral seemed like a half-measure at the time.
 In retrospect, it was the most disciplined call in the project.
-Shipping an uncalibrated block rule would have caused a different kind of harm: legitimate transactions declined, accounts locked, and support volume climbed for the wrong reason.
-Knowing which lever not to pull until you understand what it’s connected to is harder than it sounds.
+Shipping an uncalibrated block rule would’ve caused a different kind of harm: legitimate transactions declined, accounts locked, and support volume climbed for the wrong reason.
+A lever you don’t understand is not yours to pull.